uriklar/professor/README.md

 ## Contributing

-See [This issue](https://github.com/uriklar/professor/issues/1) for issues open for grabs.
-And thanks for taking a part in this project!
+See [our open issues](https://github.com/uriklar/professor/issues), and thanks for taking a part in this project!

+Join our Slack workspace using [this link](https://join.slack.com/t/professorcrew/shared_invite/zt-p75wib6f-KjlwEii0HoCgXyQXFKiYIw)